-If you are age 50 or over, the Plan covers one rectal exam and one PSA test everyyear or as determined by the treating professiona provider.
+If you are age 50 or over, the Plan covers one rectal exam and one PSA test is covered every year or as determined by the treating professional provider.
 If you are at high risk for prostate cancer, as determined by your healthcare provider, prostate rectal exam and PSA test are covered earlier or more often if your professional provider recommends it.